appscode/service-broker/docs/guides/kubeapps.md

 ### Manage `demo-postgresql` Plan

-Now you can provision any plan from the list of plans for service named `postgresql`.
+Using this plan you can provision a demo PostgreSQL database in the cluster.

 #### Provision